mapproxy/mapproxy/doc/configuration_examples.rst

           layers: aerial

-.. note:: If the layers come from the same WMS server, you can just them to the ``layers`` parameter.
+.. note:: If the layers come from the same WMS server, then you can add them direct to the ``layers`` parameter.
 E.g. ``layers: water,railroads,roads``.

 Access local servers
 ====================

-If a source is on the same host or connected with high bandwidth (i.e. LAN), you can use an uncompressed image format for requests to the source WMS.
-By default MapProxy will request data in the same format it uses to cache the data.
-For example, if you cache files in PNG MapProxy will request all images from the source WMS in PNG too.
-This compression is quite CPU intensive and can be avoided if you have plenty of bandwidth.
-Your source WMS should respond faster if you use uncompressed TIFF.
+By default MapProxy will request data in the same format it uses to cache the data, if you cache files in PNG MapProxy will request all images from the source WMS in PNG.
+This encoding is quite CPU intensive for your WMS server but reduces the amount of data than needs to be transfered between you WMS and MapProxy.
+You can use uncompressed TIFF as the request format, if both servers are on the same host or if they are connected with high bandwidth.

 Example::